Signed Call™ Android SDK for P2P Calls

 Handle Call Events

-Add the following code to registers the listener to receive changes in the VoIP call states:
+Add the following code to register the listener to receive changes in the VoIP call states:

 SignedCallAPI.getInstance().registerVoIPCallStatusListener(new SCVoIPCallStatusListener() {